kulicuu/yew_webgl2_game/README.md

 Use the left-arrow and right-arrow keys to rotate the spaceship.

-Use the up-arrow key to fire the rocket motor.
+Use the up-arrow key to fire the rocket motor to move the spaceship.

 Use the spacebar to fire the torpedos.